-Section 10 SCHOOL BUSES
+SECTION 10: SCHOOL BUSES

+- Wisconsin License Requirements

+- General School Bus Rules

 - Danger Zones and Use of Mirrors

 - Loading and Unloading

+- Student Management

 - Emergency Exit and Evacuation

-- Railroad-highway Grade Crossings
+- Railroad-Highway Grade Crossings

-- Student Management

-- Antilock Braking Systems
+- · Antilock Braking Systems

 - Special Safety Considerations

 Because state and local laws and regulations regulate so much of school transportation and school bus operations, many of the procedures in this section may differ from state to state.
-You should be thoroughly familiar with the laws and regulations in Arizona and local school district.
+You should be thoroughly familiar with all school bus procedures, laws, regulations and local school district procedures.